-I am a U2 (third-year) honours physics and math student who is aiming to pursue a career in theoretical physics, probably in particle physics to be precise.
+I am a U3 (last year) honors physics and math student who is aiming to pursue a career in theoretical physics, probably in nuclear physics to be precise.
 When I’m not studying or investigating the fundamental nature of neutrinos in my lab, you’ll most probably find me singing with one of my choirs, hiking, backcountry skiing or, let’s be real, napping.
 Finally, a “fun” fact about me is that I was charged at by a grizzly bear last summer while I was hiking in Jasper after CUPC 2018 – I had to pepper spray it in order to make him go away and make it to the campground!

-I’m a U2 in the majors physics program with a minor in computer science.
+I’m a U3 with a joint major in physics and computer science.
 I started off at McGill in the environmental program but decided to switch to physics after an interesting Energy and the Environment class within the physics department.
-The past few summers, I’ve been working as a camp counselor instead of getting a real job, so my research experience is nonexistent, but next summer, I’m looking for research involving the sustainable energy applications of nanotechnology.
+From there, I got interested in computer science and decided to switch into the joint program.
+This past summer, I’ve been working on features on an app for cancer patients with the McGill medical physics team, and want to continue working in areas that combine physics with computer science applications.
 I’m very excited to be working as part of the CUPC team!

 Marco Di Francesco

 I started my undergraduate degree at McGill in the fall of 2016 after graduating from high school.
-Currently, I am a U2 student with a joint major in Atmospheric Science and Physics and a minor in Computer Science.
-Last summer I received a student research award at UOIT working with Professor Greg Lewis using the equations of motion to determine the shape of convection rolls in a stratified atmosphere.
-At the moment, my research interests are anything related to atmospheric physics, climate, or astrophysics.
-In my spare time, I enjoy doing yoga, playing my flute and violin, hiking, and taking trains everywhere I can (since trains are the most superior mode of transportation!!).
+Currently, I am a U3 (fourth year) student with a joint major in Atmospheric Science and Physics and a minor in Computer Science.
+My research interests are anything related to atmospheric physics, climate science, or meteorology.
+In my spare time I enjoy doing yoga, playing my flute and violin, hiking, baking, and taking trains everywhere I can (since trains are the most superior mode of transportation!!).

-Hey guys!
-This is my first year at McGill (U1) doing a joint major is physiology and physics.
+After finishing off a summer of biophysics and clinical research, I’ll be starting my second year at McGill (U2) majoring in physiology & physics.
 I hope my interest in life-sciences and physics will bring me to a future career in biomedical physics.
-I’m beyond passionate to research innovative ways to better human health care with my love for physics!
-Cannot wait to see all the amazing research that has been done by physics undergraduate students all over Canada!
+But who knows where life will take me.
+I cannot wait to see all the amazing research that has been done by physics undergrads from all over Canada!
 I’ve lived in Montreal my entire life, and my love for this city is unmatched.
 I’m so excited for CUPC to be hosted in this gorgeous metropolis that I get to call home.
 P.S.
-One great thing about Montreal is the FOOD.
-So please, if you come to Montreal trying new places to eat is a MUST!!
+One great thing about Montreal in the FOOD.
+So please, if you come to Montreal trying new places to eat, it’s a MUST!!

-I am a U2 Honours Physics student at McGill University.
+I am a U3 Honours Physics student at McGill University.
 I am originally from Vietnam and came to Canada for the first time three years ago.
-I believe that Physics plays a pivotal role in every technological innovation, and I want to pursue a career in experimental Physics, ambitioning to make an impactful contribution to the advancement of science and technology.
+Believing that Physics plays a pivotal role in every technological innovation, I want to pursue a career in experimental Physics to make an impactful contribution to the advancement of science and technology.
 That being said, my research interests include, but are not limited to, Condensed Matter Physics, Material Sciences and Applied Physics in Medicine.
 I joined the CUPC 2019 planning committee with a mission to disseminate the knowledge of physics across Canada and make cutting-edge discovery accessible to all my peers.
 For such reasons, I am joyful to see everyone here in Montreal for CUPC 2019 and wish you all the best of luck in pursuing your research and career later on.